Jabari Small: Tennessee Titans

 Small signed with the Tennessee Titans as an undrafted free agent on May 10, 2024.
 He was waived on August 27, and re-signed to the practice squad.

 Small signed a reserve/future contract with Tennessee on January 6, 2025.
 On May 14, Small was waived by the Titans.

 Detroit Lions

 On July 18, 2025, Small signed with the Detroit Lions.
-He was waived on August 10.
+He was waived by the Lions on August 10.
+On December 1, Small was re-signed to the practice squad.
+He signed a reserve/future contract with Detroit on January 5, 2026.

+On September 3, 2026, Small was waived by the Lions and re-signed to the practice squad four days later.

 Personal life

 Small's father Eddie was a wide receiver for the Ole Miss Rebels, while his two uncles Tony and O.J. were both all SEC wide receivers for Georgia Bulldogs and the Florida Gators.